 The construction of Sopot’s lighthouse was completed in 1904.
 It’s original function was that of a chimney for the boiler that heated the spa waters.
 The architect constructed a viewing tower and lighthouse around the chimney in order to disguise it.
 A stone spiral staircase takes you up 135 steps to the 25m viewing platform.
 Here, you can revel in splendid 360-degree views of the coast, pier and the rooftops of Sopot.
 Admission fees to the lighthouse are currently 6zł for adults and 4zł for children.
 Group tickets are available for a minimum of 20 people.

 Sopot Pier – the longest wooden pier in Europe.
 Now that I live in Gdańsk, my lifetime visit count to Sopot has almost hit double figures.
 Therefore, I have already had my fill of the pier.
-Besides, it costs 8zł to walk on it during peak season.
+Besides, it costs 9zł for adults to walk on it during peak season.
+Prices are reduced for groups and families.

 Having said that, there are few activities more pleasant than strolling along Sopot Pier on a summer’s day.
 Stop to sit on a bench to relax, admire the views and inhale the insane quantity of ozone that exists in Sopot.
 Indeed, the amount of ozone at the end of the pier hits therapeutic levels.
 And, yes, it’s been scientifically proven.
 The local spa patients are in for a treat.
 Or their lungs are 😉

 Exit the pier and immediately hook a right.
 You will find a colourful array of stalls selling amber jewellery and various types of earrings, bracelets and necklaces etc.